Dinner, drinks and disco: Salone del Mobile’s top entertainment installations

-Tree-lined Via Eustachi is being transformed into a district of wine and design during Salone del Mobile – all in the spirit of sharing.
-With the aim of overturning natural compeition between traders, EustachiORA will unite a selection of designers and wine makers in a week-long knees up.
-Taste, for example, a red ‘Natissa’ DOC at Polpetta D.O.C, together with the works of artist Paolo Anselmo, all the while learning the insider tricks and traits of Italian wine culture.
+Tree-lined Via Eustachi was transformed into a district of wine and design during Salone del Mobile – all in the spirit of sharing.
+With the aim of overturning natural compeition between traders, EustachiORA united a selection of designers and wine makers in a week-long knees up.
+Guests were invited to taste, for example, a red ‘Natissa’ DOC at Polpetta D.O.C, together with the works of artist Paolo Anselmo, all the while learning the insider tricks and traits of Italian wine culture.

 17-22 April, via Eustachi

 Parading around the 5VIE district for the 3rd year on the trot was Seletti’s political party of music, dancing and design.
 Joining forces with Paridevitale agency, Toiletpaper, Gufram, Heineken, Saviola, Hospitality Truck and a whole host of designers, the trail included special rap performances and fabulous floats for individuals to let loose with their creative flair.